 And then maybe there won’t be a need for any kind of “what not to say/do” list at all.
 Because we chose to control our own emotions instead of trying to force our wishes on the masses.

-An earlier version of this post can be found on The Crazy Shopping Cart HERE
+You can find an earlier version of this post on The Crazy Shopping Cart.

 Does this post about what not say make sense?
 Share it on Pinterest!